tibeer/Docs/source/reference/minio-mc/mc-ilm-rule-edit.rst

    Mutually exclusive with the following options:

-   - :mc-cmd:`~mc ilm edit --expired-object-delete-marker`
+   - :mc-cmd:`~mc ilm rule edit --expire-delete-marker`

-.. mc-cmd:: --expired-object-delete-marker
+.. mc-cmd:: --expire-delete-marker
    :optional:

    Specify this option to direct MinIO to remove delete markers for objects with no remaining object versions.
 Specifically, the delete marker is the *only* remaining "version" of the given object.

-   This option is mutually exclusive with the following option:
+   This option is mutually exclusive with the following options:

-   - :mc-cmd:`~mc ilm edit --tags`
+   - :mc-cmd:`~mc ilm rule edit --tags`
-   - :mc-cmd:`~mc ilm edit --expiry-days`
+   - :mc-cmd:`~mc ilm rule edit --expire-days`

    MinIO uses a scanner process to check objects against all configured lifecycle management rules.
 Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management rules.
 See :ref:`minio-lifecycle-management-scanner` for more information.

-.. mc-cmd:: --noncurrentversion-expiration-days
+.. mc-cmd:: --noncurrent-expire-days
    :optional:

    The number of days to retain an object version after becoming